 Residence IT Service Desk

-The Residence IT Service Desk is here to help – please feel free to drop by anytime, send us an email, or give us a call.
-Here are just some of the things we can help with:
+Whether you’re getting set up in residence for the first time or troubleshooting a tech problem, the Residence IT Service Desk is here to help.
+Send us an email or give us a call.
+Here are some of the things we can help with:

 - Wireless problems